jaceklaskowski/spark-kubernetes-book/docs/demo/spark-shell-on-minikube.md

   --verbose
 ```

-Soon you should see the prompt.
+Soon you should see the Spark prompt similar to the following:

 ```text
 Welcome to